Standard Chinese phonology: Alveolo-palatal series

-On the above analysis, the alveolar-palatals are in complementary distribution with the dentals /[t͡s, t͡sʰ, s]/, with the velars /[k, kʰ, x]/, and with the retroflexes /[ʈ͡ʂ, ʈ͡ʂʰ, ʂ]/, as none of these can occur before high front vowels or palatal glides, whereas the alveolo-palatals occur only before high front vowels or palatal glides.
+On the above analysis, the alveolo-palatals are in complementary distribution with the dentals /[t͡s, t͡sʰ, s]/, with the velars /[k, kʰ, x]/, and with the retroflexes /[ʈ͡ʂ, ʈ͡ʂʰ, ʂ]/, as none of these can occur before high front vowels or palatal glides, whereas the alveolo-palatals occur only before high front vowels or palatal glides.
 Therefore, linguists often prefer to classify /[t͡ɕ, t͡ɕʰ, ɕ]/ not as independent phonemes, but as allophones of one of the other three series.
 The existence of the above-mentioned dental variants inclines some to prefer to identify the alveolo-palatals with the dentals, but identification with any of the three series is possible (unless the empty rime is identified with //i//, in which case the velars become the only candidate).
 The Yale and Wade–Giles systems mostly treat the alveolo-palatals as allophones of the retroflexes; Tongyong Pinyin mostly treats them as allophones of the dentals; and Mainland Chinese Braille treats them as allophones of the velars.
-In standard pinyin and bopomofo, however, they are represented as a separate sequence.
+In pinyin and bopomofo, however, they are represented as a separate sequence.